ernolfur/csc211-fall2023/discussion/Final Exam Review/README.md

 ## Exam Information

 The final exam will be held in person in your normal classroom on Thurs.
-May 4 @ 3:00pm-5:00pm.
+December 14 @ 11:30am-1:30pm.

 Your final exam consists of 13-15 questions which make up a total of 110 pts.
 Just like your previous exams and programming assignments, it will be graded out of 100 pts.
 You will be expected to answer true/false, multiple choice, code tracing, and code implementation questions.
 The exam will cover all of the concepts and material that we’ve discussed this semester.